AdaptiveBProcess/SimodR/README.md

 ```

 Change the "rpath" variable in the resourceAllocationOptimizer.py file to the location where R was installed.
+If there is any error during R packages installation check the files support_modules/plot_generation/PostProcessing.R, support_modules/matrix_processing/CooperationPolicy.R and support_modules/matrix_processing/Preprocessing.R.
+It could change based on Operative System.

 Run SimodR with a single optimization function.
 The configuration parameters are located in config.ini file:
 ```